University of Richmond, VA · Private Nonprofit · 2,980 students

-University of Richmond is a private_nonprofit located in University of Richmond, Virginia.
+University of Richmond is a Private Nonprofit located in University of Richmond, Virginia.
 The university enrolls approximately 2,980 students.
-It has a graduation rate of 85.2%, which is above average for US universities.
+It has a graduation rate of 85.2%, which is above average.

-Graduates of University of Richmond earn a median salary of $76,178 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts University of Richmond graduates 69% above the national median.
+Graduates of University of Richmond earn a median salary of $76,178 per year 10 years after starting college.
+This puts University of Richmond graduates 69% above the US national average of $45,000.

 Tuition at University of Richmond is $65,230 for in-state students and $65,230 for out-of-state students.
 The average net price after financial aid is $31,309 per year.